Why Streaming App Availability Varies by Country And How Regional Licensing Works

 The truth is that the way streaming apps work by country is far more complex, and it starts with something called content licensing.

-In this guide, I’ll break down exactly why regional streaming apps differ, how geo-restricted streaming services operate, and what you can do — legally — to navigate this fragmented global landscape.
+Now I will show you exactly why regional streaming apps differ, how geo-restricted streaming services operate, and what you can do, legally, to navigate this fragmented global landscape.

 This is not incidental; it’s a contractual commitment.
 If Netflix showed a BBC-licensed show to users outside the UK, it would be violating its licensing agreement.